zhullyb/monyhar/monyhar/fuchsia/README.md

-# Chromium-based Fuchsia services
+# Monyhar-based Fuchsia services
-This directory contains implementation code for various Fuchsia services living in the Chromium repository.
-To build Chromium on Fuchsia, check this [documentation](../docs/fuchsia/build_instructions.md).
+This directory contains implementation code for various Fuchsia services living in the Monyhar repository.
+To build Monyhar on Fuchsia, check this [documentation](../docs/fuchsia/build_instructions.md).

 [TOC]